-Kindergarten Club or K-Club as it is affectionately called is a supplemental, literature based program available to all kindergarten students and others enrolled full time who are 5 years old by October 31.
+Kindergarten Club or K-Club as it is affectionately called is a supplemental, literature based program available to all kindergarten students and others enrolled full time who are 5 years old by September 30 and/or developmentally appropriate.
 It takes place during nap time on most days.
 K-Club provides children with an opportunity to learn within a single age group and in a more “traditional” kindergarten setting.
 Since most of our students attend traditional schools when they leave Children’s House, K-club assists them in their transition from a Montessori to a traditional environment.
 K-Club teachers coordinate activities with the TN DOE curriculum standards and the Montessori curriculum.

 K-Club students participate in activities related to the literature they are studying.
 These include arts and crafts, music, dramatic play, block play, computer instruction and theater.
 One day per week, the K-Club curriculum is presented in Spanish and Spanish materials are available for use daily.
 Field trips and guest visitors are also a regular part of the K-club curriculum.

 Our K-clubbers also participate in a physical education and health program one day per week, led by an instructor from KidSkills USA.
 Children develop dance, gymnastic and tumbling skills and learn about staying healthy through exercise and nutrition.